eslint/eslint/docs/rules/no-octal-escape.md

+# no-octal-escape

-# disallow octal escape sequences in string literals (no-octal-escape)
+Disallows octal escape sequences in string literals.

 As of the ECMAScript 5 specification, octal escape sequences in string literals are deprecated and should not be used.
 Unicode escape sequences should be used instead.